Unusual types of gramophone records: Other concepts

 A BP Fallon single entitled Fame #9, another product of Third Man Records, was pressed in a process dubbed "Single Signal", in which the B-side has different content on the left and right channels of the stereo groove.
 Listeners with a balance knob on their stereo are instructed to turn it either to the left or the right to play the record correctly.

-An album by Christian Contemporary Rock band, Prodigal, titled Electric Eye, included a "locked groove" at the end of their 1984 vinyl, containing a computer software program for the Commodore 64 personal computer.
+An album by Christian Contemporary Rock band Prodigal, titled Electric Eye, included a "locked groove" at the end of its 1984 vinyl that contained a computer software program for the Commodore 64 personal computer.
 The short BASIC program shows a static screen containing a lightly paraphrased quotation from Albert Einstein and a Biblical verse (John 14:27).

-A limited edition version of the album Jar of Flies by Alice in Chains contains carcasses of real flies embedded into the vinyl.
+A limited-edition version of the album Jar of Flies by Alice in Chains contains carcasses of real flies embedded into the vinyl.

 Hologram discs

 One of the many features added to the vinyl version of Jack White's 2014 album Lazaretto is a floating hologram image of a spinning angel that appears when the record is played and viewed at from a certain angle.

 Additionally, alongside a standard vinyl release, the soundtrack for Star Wars: The Force Awakens was made available on a holographic record that displays an image of the Millennium Falcon on one side and a TIE fighter on the other, both spinning at the speed of the record.
 The deluxe vinyl edition of Rush's 2112 features a hologram of a spinning Red Star of the Federation.
 All three of these were produced by Tristan Duke for his studio Infinity Light Science.